City of Regina Homepage

 Development Charges Policy

-The City uses partnerships and funding tools, such as the Development Charges Policy (Policy), to help pay for new infrastructure and services required to support growth, like water treatment plants, water and sewer mains, roads, parks and recreational facilities.
-The Policy supports growth and renewal by managing and investing development charges and other funds into infrastructure for current and future residents.
+The Development Charges Policy (Policy) is a financial tool used to help fund infrastructure and services required to support growth, like wastewater treatment plant upgrades, major roads, parks and recreational facilities.
+It supports growth by managing and investing development charges to support growth and fund infrastructure to current and future residents.

 Growth Costs